-As demonstrated by Jeff Cavaliere, the bent-over row is perhaps one of the most technically challenging exercises to perform correctly; however, the lift has been hailed as a classic mass builder for decades.
+Demonstrated by Jeff Cavaliere, the bent-over row is arguably one of the most technically challenging exercises to perform correctly.
+However, when done right, the lift is perhaps one of the best back-builders around.

-This heavy-duty, compound movement requires your spinal erectors to stay flexed throughout giving you a complete back workout, thus helping to increase size.
+This heavy-duty compound movement requires your spinal erectors to stay flexed throughout, giving you a complete stretch in your back to help you build overall size.

-Not everyone can or wants to do pull-ups for mass, but fortunately, you don't really need to thanks to the lat pull-down movement.
+Not everyone can or wants to do pull-ups, but fortunately, you don't really need to thanks to the lat pull-down machine.

-If you're going after total back development, deadlift should be in your workout in some form.
+If you're going after total back development, a deadlift should be in your workout in some capacity.

-You can load up the weight massively here, but we'd recommend getting your form down first before diving in.
+You can load up the weight massively here, but we'd recommend getting your form down first before diving in too heavy.

 Eugene Teo does an excellent job at explaining this, and he's well worth checking out if you're interested in optimising your workouts.

 Cable rows provide the convenience of easily adjusting the weight by simply pulling a pin, making them ideal for the likes of drop sets and time-saving workouts.